Apappas97/Covid-19-Data-Exploration-in-SQL/README.md

 </p>

 * I used a CTE to show the rolling number and percentage of individuals becoming vaccinated in their country.
-* From this example, you can see that new vaccinations started occurring on Dec.
+* From this example, you can see that new vaccinations started rolling out on Dec.
 14th, 2020, in the United States.
-  *  It is shown that the number and percentages roll over into the next period when more vaccinations occur.